Drojas251/Drojas251/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Robotics enthusiast with a passion for autonomous systems.
 I am currently a masters student at UC Davis working on robotic systems for missions of deep space exploration.
+In additon, I am an entrepreneur in the process of developing software applications for a variety of industries.
+More work updates on that soon to come!

+I love making new connections and learning from others, so feel free to reach out!

 ## Follow me around the web !